 A ponytail that you can wear to the office.
 Make sure your hair is well conditioned to pull this into the low pony, and then add an accessory to add some final polish.

 First, create the wrapped ponytail part (we like this tutorial), and then grab a barrette and secure it in place.

 Not one for the shy types but this blue dip-dye style is definitely more exciting than your run-of-the-mill ponytail.

 Similar to the Madonna ponytail, this look is all about straight hair wrapped up with material.
 Instead of one though, you want to make three separate ponytails.
 Part your hair out in three horizontal sections, and wrap each one with ribbon.
 The top should be the thickest, with the final one the smallest.

-The side ponytail is always one of our go-tos but if you're getting bored of that, why not try a knotted version?
+The side ponytail is always one of our go-to's but if you're getting bored of that, why not try a knotted version?
 We've got just the tutorial for that too.

-OK, this is much more of the classic pony but if you've got curly hair, or just want a bit more bounce in your look, curl the ends of your hair with tongs and tie it back.
+OK, this is much more of the classic pony but if you've got curly hair, or just want a bit more bounce in your look, curl the ends of your hair and tie it back.